 II.
 The Election of 1860 and Secession

 Initially, the Republicans were hardly unified around a single candidate themselves.
 Several leading Republican men vied for their party’s nomination.
 A consensus emerged at the May 1860 convention that the party’s nominee would need to carry all the free states—for only in that situation could a Republican nominee potentially win.
 New York Senator William Seward, a leading contender, was passed over.
 Seward’s pro-immigrant position posed a potential obstacle, particularly in Pennsylvania and New Jersey.
 Abraham Lincoln of Illinois, as a relatively unknown but likable politician, rose from a pool of potential candidates and was selected by the delegates on the third ballot.
 The electoral landscape was further complicated through the emergence of a fourth candidate, Tennessee’s John Bell, heading the Constitutional Union Party.
-The Constitutional Unionists, comprised of former Whigs who teamed up with some southern Democrats, made it their mission to avoid the specter of secession while doing little else to address the issues tearing the country apart.
+The Constitutional Unionists, composed of former Whigs who teamed up with some southern Democrats, made it their mission to avoid the specter of secession while doing little else to address the issues tearing the country apart.

 President James Buchanan would not directly address the issue of secession prior to his term’s end in early March.
-Any effort to try and solve the issue therefore fell upon Congress, specifically a “Committee of Thirteen” including prominent men such as Stephen Douglas, William Seward, Robert Toombs, and John Crittenden.
-In what became known as “Crittenden’s Compromise,” Senator Crittenden proposed a series of Constitutional Amendments that guaranteed slavery in southern states states/territories, denied the Federal Government interstate slave trade regulatory power, and offered to compensate slave owners of unrecovered fugitive slaves.
-The Committee of Thirteen ultimately voted down the measure and it likewise failed in the full Senate vote (25–23).
-Reconciliation appeared impossible.
+Any effort to try to solve the issue therefore fell upon Congress, specifically a Committee of Thirteen including prominent men such as Stephen Douglas, William Seward, Robert Toombs, and John Crittenden.
+In what became known as “Crittenden’s Compromise,” Senator Crittenden proposed a series of Constitutional amendments that guaranteed slavery in southern states and territories, denied the federal government interstate slave trade regulatory power, and offered to compensate enslavers whose enslaved people had escaped.
+The Committee of Thirteen ultimately voted down the measure, and it likewise failed in the full Senate vote (25–23).
+Reconciliation appeared impossible.9

-The seven seceding states met in Montgomery, Alabama on February 4th to organize a new nation.
+The seven seceding states met in Montgomery, Alabama on February 4 to organize a new nation.
 The delegates selected Jefferson Davis of Mississippi as president and established a capital in Montgomery, Alabama (it would move to Richmond in May).
 Whether other states of the Upper South would join the Confederacy remained uncertain.
 By the early spring of 1861, North Carolina and Tennessee had not held secession conventions, while voters in Virginia, Missouri, and Arkansas initially voted down secession.
-Despite this temporary boost to the Union, it became abundantly clear that these acts of loyalty in the Upper South were highly conditional and relied on a clear lack of intervention on the part of the Federal government.
+Despite this temporary boost to the Union, it became abundantly clear that these acts of loyalty in the Upper South were highly conditional and relied on a clear lack of intervention on the part of the federal government.
 This was the precarious political situation facing Abraham Lincoln following his inauguration on March 4, 1861.

 III.
 A War for Union 1861-1863

 The Democratic Party, absent its southern leaders, divided into two camps.
 War Democrats largely stood behind President Lincoln.
-“Peace Democrats”—also known as “Copperheads”—clashed frequently with both War Democrats and Republicans.
-Copperheads were sympathetic to the Confederacy; they exploited public anti-war sentiment (often the result of a lost battle or mounting casualties) and tried to push President Lincoln to negotiate an immediate peace, regardless of political leverage or bargaining power.
+Peace Democrats—also known as Copperheads—clashed frequently with both War Democrats and Republicans.
+Copperheads were sympathetic to the Confederacy; they exploited public antiwar sentiment (often the result of a lost battle or mounting casualties) and tried to push President Lincoln to negotiate an immediate peace, regardless of political leverage or bargaining power.
 Had the Copperheads succeeded in bringing about immediate peace, the Union would have been forced to recognize the Confederacy as a separate and legitimate government and the institution of slavery would have remained intact.